Balakrishna-RK/Balakrishna-RK/Projects/Schematic_Design_and_Analysis_of_an_8-Word_8-Bit_Static_RAM_with_6T_Storage_Cells_using_SKY130PDK/README.md

 ## 3. HDL Description and Synthesis

 ### 3.1 SRAM HDL Description
-Here's a paragraph that describes the SRAM HDL design, including the provided Verilog code and its explanation:

 ---

-The 8-Word 8-bit SRAM HDL description is created using Verilog code, synthesized and simulated with the Icarus Verilog tool.
-The .vcd file generated from the test bench is visualized using GTKWave.
+The 8-Word 8-bit SRAM HDL description is created using [Verilog code](assets/HDL_description/sram.v), synthesized and simulated with the Icarus Verilog tool.
+The .vcd file generated from the [test bench](assets/HDL_description/sram_tb.v) is visualized using GTKWave.
 The SRAM HDL design includes inputs for enabling the decoder (En), performing write operations (YSW), and performing read operations (YSR).
 It also features an address input to select the storage cell, a data input (Din) for writing data, and a data output (Dout) for reading data.

 The Verilog code for the SRAM module is as follows: